 How prepared is your business for a disaster?
 Though we all hope a disaster will never happen on our own turf, we can never be 100% sure that it won’t.
 The businesses that stand the best chance of survival and recovery are those that prepare in advance.
 Here’s what you need to consider.

-Be serious, be prepared, the Department of Homeland Security advises.
+Be serious, be prepared, the Department of Homeland Security advises when it comes to preparing for natural disasters.

 “National Preparedness Month is an important reminder about each American’s civic responsibility to prepare for emergencies,” said Homeland Security Secretary Michael Chertoff.
 “Those with the capacity and wherewithal to help themselves must do so in advance, so that in the event of an emergency, responders can first assist those unable to tend to themselves.
 From wildfires and earthquakes in California, to hurricanes and tropical storms along the Gulf Coast, to flooding in the Midwest, recent events remind us more than ever that we must prepare ourselves and our families for a disaster.
 This is the time of year, each year, when every American should ask the question, ‘Am I ready?'”